jtljrdn/Cam-Counter-Public/README.md

 If you find a bug or want a new feature, report it under issues.

-If you need any help getting it setup, reach out to me on discord @.bung or on twitter @jtljrdn!
+If you need any help getting it setup, reach out to me on [Discord](https://discord.gg/bDwKqSreue)